Object to a probate application

 • Was the will signed properly?

-• Did the person making the will have the cognitive capacity to make a valid will?
+• Did the person who made the will have the capacity to do so?

-A caveat is the legal name for an objection you might have to the process.
+A caveat is the legal name for an objection to a probate application.
+Entering a caveat stops a grant from issuing until the issue is resolved.

-You can make the objection (caveat) yourself or you can get your solicitor to do it for you.
+You can enter a caveat yourself or ask a solicitor to do it for you.

-You must have an address in the Republic of Ireland to make an objection.
+Important: You must have an address in the Republic of Ireland to enter a caveat.

 To enter a caveat, you must:

-You can withdraw your objection (caveat) by writing to the Probate Office.
-You must do this yourself (or get your solicitor to do it for you).
-You can only withdraw an objection (caveat) before the other party has responded.
+You can withdraw your caveat by writing to the Probate Office (or your solicitor can do this).
+You can only withdraw it before the other party responds (see “warning to caveat” below).

-Once a warning is sent back to you, you have 14 days to respond.
+Once a warning is served on you, you have 14 days to respond.

 • Lodge an original and 3 copies of the warning